Sustainability at EDF

 - We’re experimenting with ways to dramatically reduce paper used in membership materials and have already made easy, but important, changes such as using only 100% postconsumer recycled paper and setting all printers and copiers to default double-sided printing.

-In our fourth comprehensive Greenhouse Gas Emissions Inventory [PDF], we found that EDF emitted 3,600 metric tons of carbon dioxide (equivalents) in calendar year 2011.
+In our fifth comprehensive Greenhouse Gas Emissions Inventory [PDF], we found that EDF emitted 3,700 metric tons of carbon dioxide (equivalents) in calendar year 2012.

 All of our offices work to apply the best practices outlined in the Environmental Defense Fund Sustainability Handbook, and some of our newer facilities are recognized by the Green Business Council’s Leadership in Energy and Environmental Design (LEED) program.
 Both our Washington, D.C and San Francisco offices are certified LEED Gold.